Aquilegia vulgaris 'Lime Sorbet'

 |Sow Under Cover|

 - Part Shade

 - 45cm (18in)

-- cover January to May or direct sow April to June and thin to 30cm
+- A short-lived perennial best grown as a biennial.
+Sow undercover January to May or direct sow April to June and thin to 30cm.

 This beautiful, pale limey-white aquilegia, or Granny's bonnet, is ideal for drifting through a calm-coloured bed and makes one of the best upper storey flowers you can grow, its delicate, pretty flowers standing out above the rest of the bunch.
 I love it.